2023-2024 Application Deadlines

 Expenses not specifically and thoroughly documented will not be included in funding awards.
 Include estimates such as plane fare, hotel fees, etc. with your application in order for those expenses to be considered.

-All applications should originate from a full-time faculty member and must be routed through and approved by the department chair/program director before being submitted to the dean's office.
+All applications should originate from a full-time faculty member in the College of Liberal Arts and must be routed through and approved by the department chair/program director before being submitted to the dean's office.

 Reporting and Acknowledgement Requirements